Vietnam.vn - Nền tảng quảng bá Việt Nam

 Previously, in June 2023, the US government approved a HALEU enrichment project at the Piketon, Ohio, facility.
 The facility, established in 1954, enriched uranium for power plants and nuclear weapons until it was closed in 2001.

 In October 2023, the White House asked Congress for $2.2 billion in funding to increase U.S. energy independence by establishing domestic production of HALEU and low-enriched uranium.
-The Biden administration has called uranium enrichment a national security issue, arguing that dependence on Russian uranium poses risks to the U.S. economy and the civilian nuclear sector.
+The Biden administration has called uranium enrichment a national security issue, saying that dependence on Russian uranium poses risks to the U.S. economy and the civilian nuclear sector.

 In late 2023, the US House of Representatives passed a ban on Russian uranium imports as part of sanctions against Moscow over the conflict in Ukraine.
 However, the bill stalled in the Senate.